meganz/MEGAcmd/contrib/docs/commands/fuse-enable.md

 ### fuse-enable
 Enables a specified FUSE mount.

-Usage: `fuse-enable [--temporarily] (ID|localPath|name)`
+Usage: `fuse-enable [--temporarily] (name|localPath)`
 <pre>
 After a mount has been enabled, its cloud entities will be accessible via the mount's local path.

 Parameters:
-ID|localPath|name   The identifier of the mount we want to enable.
+ name|localPath   The identifier of the mount we want to remove.
 It can be one of the following:
-                         ID: The unique identifier for the mount.
+                   Name: the user-friendly name of the mount, specified when it was added or by fuse-config.
                    Local path: The local mount point in the filesystem.
-                         Name: the user-friendly name of the mount, set when it was added or by fuse-config.

 Options:
  --temporarily   Specifies whether the mount should be enabled only until the server is restarted.